luizesser/chooseGCM/README.md

 There is the option to run each function in separate to better understand what is happening and to better parameterize each step.
-However there is a wrapper to help run everything at once:
+However there is a wrapper to help run everything at once and could be an alternative to have a broad perspective. `compare_gcms()` will return a list with a vector called `suggested_gcms` and a Figure called `statistics_gcms`.
+We suggest that this Figure could also be included as it is in supplementary data from studies using this package.

 ``` r
 compare_gcms(s, var_names, study_area_parana, k = 3)